 - Long hiking pants and long sleeve shirt is preferable some parts you walk through the bushes with thorns;

-- At Zingcuka hut to get running water open a valve (behind the shower).
+- At Zingcuka hut to get running water you have to open a valve (behind the shower).

 This day we started earlier at 7.00 am in order to have more time for swimming in pools and arrived at Zingcuka hut at 3 pm.
 First two hours or so it was quite steep up through the bush.
-Here for the first time on the trail we heard and saw baboons, they we screaming at us from far but never came closer or bothered us.
+Here for the first time on the trail we heard and saw baboons, they were making loud noises but never came closer or bothered us.

 It is located in the forest, in a beautiful and tranquil place, there is no road access to it.
-The hut has two big rooms with 10 beds with mattresses each, two showers, one toilet, open air dinning area and a fire place.
-We tried to use donkey to get hot water in the shower but it didn’t really work.
+The hut has two big rooms with 10 beds with mattresses each, two showers, one toilet, an open-air dining area, and a fireplace.
+We tried to use a donkey to get hot water in the shower but it didn’t really work.
 The doors of both rooms have no locks so we had to move one bunk bed to keep it secured.

 - Long and steep up, about 800 m;